Machupicchu86/modeling-verification/README.md

   We will work in a virtual machine.
 * Create a new virtual machine, using [Ubuntu amd64](http://www.ubuntu.com/download/desktop), and install `ssh` in it (if needed).
-* Run the following script to install all required dependencies:
+* Run the following scripts to install all required dependencies:

 ```sh
 set -e